russjones/request-signing/spec.md

 The message is the data that is to be authenticated by the HMAC.
 The following three fields are required: *timestamp*, *nonce*, *request body* in that order.

-The length of the field followed by the ASCII pipe symbol `|` (0x7C) will be used as a delimiter to separate fields.
+The length of the field (ASCII decimal string) followed by the ASCII pipe symbol `|` (0x7C) will be used as a delimiter to separate fields.

 In pseudo-code this would look like: